Remote work: History

 In the 1990s and 2000s, remote work became facilitated by technology such as collaborative software, virtual private networks, conference calling, videotelephony, internet access, cloud computing, voice over IP (VoIP), mobile telecommunications technology such as a Wi-Fi-equipped laptop or tablet computers, smartphones, and desktop computers, using software such as Zoom, Webex, Microsoft Teams, Google Meet, Slack, and WhatsApp.
+Remote-first companies have also experimented with consumer messaging platforms to strengthen workplace culture.
+For example, CRM company Close has used Snapchat internally to encourage informal communication among distributed employees.

 In his 1992 travelogue Exploring the Internet, Carl Malamud described a "digital nomad" as a person who "travels the world with a laptop, setting up FidoNet nodes."
 In 1993, Random House published the Digital Nomad's Guide series of guidebooks by Mitch Ratcliffe and Andrew Gore.
 The guidebooks, PowerBook, AT&T EO Personal Communicator, and Newton's Law, used the term "digital nomad" to refer to the increased mobility and more powerful communication and productivity technologies that facilitated remote work.

 European hacker spaces of the 1990s led to coworking; the first such space opened in 2005.
 The new economy production no longer requires people to work together in the same physical space to access the tools and resources they need to produce their work and allows for distributed work.

 In 2010, the Telework Enhancement Act of 2010 required each executive agency in the United States to establish policy allowing remote work to the maximum extent possible, so long as employee performance is not diminished.

-During the COVID-19 pandemic, millions of workers began remotely for the first time.
+During the COVID-19 pandemic, millions of workers began working remotely for the first time.
 Cities in which the population of remote workers increased significantly were referred to as Zoom towns.
 According to a U.S. Labor Department study published, millions of Americans ceased working from home by 2022, and the number of employers reporting teleworking decreased to the level before pandemic levels.
 From August to September 2022, approximately 72 percent of private-sector businesses reported little to no telework among workers, compared to roughly 60 percent from July to September 2021.
 During the Information Age, many startups were founded in the homes of entrepreneurs who lacked financial resources.